 An Art Journal Analogy

 The second reason you might go clothes shopping is for the pure love of shopping.
 Alone or with a friend.
-Taking your time, looking through the aisles, trying things on out of curiosity – maybe a style you never thought to try or a color that you’ve always avoided.
+You’ll take your time, look through the aisles, try things on out of curiosity – perhaps a style you never thought to try or a color that you’ve always avoided.
 Just to see what’s new or what catches your attention.
 You aren’t in a hurry, you have no particular goal in mind and if you don’t end up buying anything you won’t be disappointed.
 See where I’m going with this?

 Art Journal Defined